strider73/jenkins-docker-compose/README.md

 The agent or master needs a second SSH connection to access the Git repository.
 When code is pushed to Git, Jenkins receives a notification (via a webhook), and the agent initiates the process of pulling the code from the repository for testing, building, and deployment.

-Use the `id_ed25519` private key for communication with GitHub.
-Ensure this key is available on both Jenkins Agent and Master.
+Use the `id_ed25519` private key for communication with GitHub. <span style="color:red">Ensure this key is available on both Jenkins Agent and Master</span>.
 Be cautious about any missing carriage returns in the private key content to prevent authorization errors.

 ---